djangocon/2023.djangocon.us/_posts/2023-07-07-django-trivia.md

 ## Come join us at DjangoCon US for some Django trivia!

 This year we will be hosting a virtual trivia contest.
-The prizes (that I can commit to right now) are a $100 donation made to a charity of your choice and having your name(s), a link of your choosing and short statement emblazoned permanently [here](https://2023.djangocon.us/trivia/)!
+The prizes are a $100 donation made to a charity of your choice and having your name(s), a link of your choosing and short statement emblazoned permanently [here](https://2023.djangocon.us/trivia/)!
 You can use this page to advertise yourself, your business, your side-project, or whatever you'd like [^1].

-Logistics:
+### Logistics:

+- Date & Time: To be determined!
 - Teams should be limited to five people.
 - In-person and online conference attendees are welcome to participate.
 - There will be three rounds of five questions each.